-- We will log and acknowledge your complaint within five working days - You will (where possible) be contacted by telephone within two working days (unless you've asked not to be) by the person who will be working with you to get it resolved.
-This is to make sure they have understood the issues correctly and to see whether they can get it resolved straight away.
+- We will log and acknowledge your complaint within 5 working days (of it being received by Anchor).
+At this stage, we will assess the complaint considering the complexity.
+Should we require additional time to respond we set the expectation within the acknowledgement letter. - You will (where possible) be contacted by telephone or in person within 2 working days of your complaint being logged and acknowledged (unless you've asked not to be) by the person who will be working with you to get it resolved.
+This is to make sure they have understood the issues correctly, please let us know straight away if we have misunderstood your complaint so we can try and get it resolved straight away. - During this call we will also try to establish more about you and your personal circumstances such as if you have any communication preferences, disabilities or require any reasonable adjustments.